 This abbreviation is usually preceded by or in reference to something someone did that was brave, foolish, or spontaneous.

 Ex.
 “YSK there’s a really cool convo happening in the comments at @idonethis blog.”

 This list of acronyms and abbreviations is far from complete.
 If there’s something you’ve found on social media that isn’t covered here, I’d love to add it to the list!

 And if you’re curious for more, here are some links to several helpful articles about social media acronyms and abbreviations.
-One of my favorites is a report by the FBI that detailed out a huge list of social media acronyms.
-Their report is 83 pages long!

 - All Acronyms social media guide

 - The Social Media Dictionary: Online Terms, Slang and Acronyms